WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 There is no way to know which of the anon set output coins are owned by which of the input owners.

-All an observer knows is that a specific anon set output coin is owned by one of the owners of one of the input Coins i.e. 3 people - hence an anonymity set of 3.
+All an observer knows is that a specific anon set output coin is owned by one of the owners of one of the input coins, that is 3 people - hence an anonymity set of 3.

-Your Wasabi software has limited information on what the anonymity set should be, so the anonymity set that the software presents you is just an estimation, not an accurate value.
+Your Wasabi software has limited information on what the actually achieved anonymity set is, so the anonymity set that the software presents you is just an estimation, not an accurate value.
 With Wasabi we are trying to do lower estimations, rather than higher ones.
 :::